 Guidance/Advisement activities are based on the recognition that each student has a unique personality and that all experiences in the school should contribute to personal growth and development as well as professional growth.
 A full-time Activities Coordinator is employed by the School of Nursing to assist the student in achieving these goals.
 Both planned and spontaneous conferences are available to the student.
-Academic guidance is also provided by all faculties to students and each instructional module; students are assigned a faculty advisor.
-The Retention Committee contains Liaisons in each instructional module to assist students who need extra assistance academically.
-Individual and group conferences are held periodically as needed.
-Evaluation conferences are conducted at the close of the instructional module.
-Exit interviews and surveys are held before graduation to learn the future plans of each student and to obtain suggestions regarding the school.
-A graduate survey is conducted to evaluate the progress and success of the graduate.
+Academic guidance is also provided by all faculty to students in each instructional module; students are assigned a faculty advisor.